 You're making yourself feel bad over something that's not worth it.

-I mean, uh do a first poll, and uh, you know, I'd show up with a negative approval rating.
+I mean, do a first poll, and I'd show up with a negative approval rating or what have you.

-Uh look at the port deal.
+Look at the port deal.

-I mean, port deal is a uh is a classic.
+I mean, port deal is a classic.

-Following months of criticism about security gaps at the nation's seaports, uh Bush administration is now requiring background checks for port workers in order to find links to terrorism and ensure that they are illegal U.S. residents.
+Speaking of the port deal, following months of criticism about security gaps at the nation's seaports, Bush administration is now requiring background checks for port workers in order to find links to terrorism and ensure that they are illegal U.S. residents.

 The heightened scrutiny, which will begin immediately, drew praise on Tuesday from some lawmakers and port associations that said the checks were long overdue.